 New energy efficient homes today are being built as airtight as possible through double or triple glazed windows, sealed doors, high levels of insulation and contributing towards enhanced U-values.

-This increased air tightness in a dwelling requires a planned ventilation approach.
 The objective of a good ventilation strategy is to provide a balance between energy efficiency and indoor air quality.
 This strategy should have an integrated approach, taking into account other factors such as thermal insulation, heating systems, controls and your own family requirements.